bitestream/ai/README.md

 - [Contribute](#contribute)
 - [FAQs](#faqs)

-## BiteAI Pro

-The professional version of `openai-pr-reviewer` project is now available at [BiteAI.ai](http://BiteAI.ai).
-Building upon our open source foundation, BiteAI Pro offers premium features including enhanced context and superior noise reduction, dedicated support, and our ongoing commitment to improve code reviews.
-Moreover, BiteAI Pro is free for open source projects.

 ## Install instructions

 `ai-pr-reviewer` runs as a GitHub Action.
 Add the below file to your repository